Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Proof of Quantum Lower Bounds with Access to Stochastic Gradients

 \subsubsection{Construction of the Stochastic Gradient Function Satisfying \assum{mss}}

-Note that the stochastic gradient function~\eqn{quantum-hard-g} in \sec{construction-SG} does not satisfy \assum{mss} since the function $\prog_\alpha(\cdot)\colon\R^d\to\R$ defined in~\eqn{defn-prog} contains a maximization over all the $d$ components, which makes the stochastic gradient discontinuous.
+Note that the stochastic gradient function~\eqn{quantum-hard-g} in \sec{stochastic-construction-to-lowerbound} does not satisfy \assum{mss} since the function $\prog_\alpha(\cdot)\colon\R^d\to\R$ defined in~\eqn{defn-prog} contains a maximization over all the $d$ components, which makes the stochastic gradient discontinuous.

-This issue can be addressed using a smoothing technique similar to which introduced in Ref.~\cite{arjevani2022lower}.
-In particular, Ref.~\cite{arjevani2022lower} defines the following smoothed version of the indicator function $\mathbb{I}\{i>\prog_{\frac{\beta}{4}}(\x)\}$ for any $i$ (with rotation $U$):
+This issue can be addressed using a smoothing technique similar to which introduced in \citet{arjevani2022lower}.
+In particular, \citet{arjevani2022lower} defines the following smoothed version of the indicator function $\mathbb{I}\{i>\prog_{\frac{\beta}{4}}(\x)\}$ for any $i$ (with rotation $U$):

 where $\Gamma(|\x_{\geq i}|)$ is a shorthand for a vector with entries

 and the function $\Gamma\colon\R\to\R$ is defined as

 Note that $\Gamma$ is a smooth non-decreasing Lipschitz function with $\Gamma(t)=0$ for all $t\leq \beta/4$ and $\Gamma(t)=1$ for all $t\geq \beta/2$.
 Then, the function $\Theta_i(\x)$ defined in Eq.~\eqn{Theta_i-defn} satisfies